stanjng/studyo-frontend/README.md

 Finally, I ensured each component displays properly and is functional.
 Style was done along each stop of the sode.

 Troubleshoot assistance obtained from GA's SEI instructional team.
-Particularly challenging routes to create were update and create the child resource (questions).

 ## User Stories
 #### When signed out: